KamilleNikolajsen/Backend_TourDeFrance/README.md

 - Set your envierment variables: user(username for local database), password(password for local database), url(url for local database)
 - Run program
 - Open the webbrowser from Frontend_TourDeFrance
-- Hereafter you can create create, edit and delete cyclists and check which team is in the lead.
+- Hereafter you can create create, edit and delete cyclists and check which team is in the lead via Postman.

+if you want to manage cyclists from a webbrowser:
+- Frok Frontend_TourDeFrance
+- clone locally
+- open webbrowser through cyclists.html

 ## Contributing to Backend_TourDeFrance
 To contribut to Backend_TourDeFrance do the following: